 - Audit and Compliance

-Benefits of Identity and Access Management
+Benefits of Identity Management (IAM)

 Identity access and management are useful in many ways: it ensures regulatory compliance, enables cost savings, and simplifies the lives of your customers by enhancing their experience.

 These are the main benefits of having an Identity and Access Management (IAM) solution: